 - Nearly two-thirds (59%) would not feel confident trying to save a life.

 - A quarter (24%) would do nothing and wait for an ambulance to arrive or hope that a passer-by knows first aid.

 - Around a third (39%) would try and do first aid even though they are not sure what to do.

 - Just over a quarter (28%) say they’d know what first aid to do – but sadly their confidence is misplaced, as the survey results show many would do the wrong thing and may even make the situation worse.

-We can see from the results that lack of awareness and confidence is an obstacle.
-Learning first- aid and trying to implying it is never too late.
+We can see from the results that a lack of awareness and confidence is an obstacle.
+Learning first- aid and trying to imply it is never too late.
 This app helps us do that.
 This app is just one of the several apps which help us take that one step ahead to help humanity.